rohan-kr/Face-Recognintion-Using-OpenCV/README.md

 # Face-Recognintion-Using-OpenCV
-#Face Recognition using OpenCV in Python
+Face Recognition using OpenCV in Python
+Using HAARCascadeClassifier